 Complicated instructions?

 Enter yes if there’s a style guide to follow, there’s a lot of things to follow in formatting, etc., besides project receipt, preparation and delivery tasks (which are covered in other questions).
+Are these changing by project or always the same or a few variations?

 Project type turnover